 Death masks — wax or plaster casts made around the recently deceased's head — were used for various purposes, largely those meant to honor the deceased with a statue or display of some kind.Wikimedia Commons

 A French Red Cross dog wears a gas mask, 1917.Flickr Commons

 Smog lies over Almaty, Kazakhstan on January 12, 2014.

 Such smog is the result of a temperature inversion, in which several factors cause an area's warm air to rise above its cold air, which is then trapped, along with any pollution, below.Igors Jefimovs/Wikimedia Commons

 A Native American telephone switchboard operator sits at work at Montana's Many Glacier Hotel on June 26, 1925.Library of Congress

-Circa 1930s, a Chinese car driver who was convicted for speeding poses for a photo after being condemned to wear the traditional cangue — a wooden board weighing as much as 30 pounds and used in punishment for centuries throughout east Asia until the 1900s — for 24 hours.AFP/Getty Images
+A Chinese car driver who was convicted for speeding poses for a photo after being condemned to wear the traditional cangue — a wooden board weighing as much as 30 pounds and used in punishment for centuries throughout east Asia until the 1900s — for 24 hours.AFP/Getty Images